GG Bond 2

+The films is an adaptation of Jack and the Beanstalk.
+In the film, the robber Jack steals the Goose that Laid the Golden Eggs, and an angry giant attempts to retrieve it.

 Plot

-When Fairy World residents are in trouble, they usually turn to Ready-To-Help Office for help where GG Bond, Phoebe and SDaddy have been on the go all day to deal with all sorts of trifles.
+When Fairy World residents are in trouble, they usually turn to Ready-To-Help Office for help.
+GG Bond, Phoebe and SDaddy have been on the go all day, trying to deal with all sorts of trifles.
 GG Bond accidentally gets a treasure which was actually stolen from Titan Island by robber Jack.
 To get the treasure back, Jack plays some tricks which drag them all into a dangerous journey.

 After innumerable hardships, they finally arrive at Titan Island.
 However, Jack brings them another trouble that he insists to take away the Giant's goose which lays golden eggs.
 The Giant is furious and starts in hot pursuit.
 The moment they are flying away from the Titan Island, Jack smugly tells GG Bond the truth.
 Hearing that, GG Bond decides to help the Giant to get his goose back.
 And Jack deserves his penalty in the end.